mjcarley/wbfmm/README.md

 `./configure (options)`

-It is very strongly recommended to compile wbfmm with the highest level (-O3) of optimization.
-It makes a very big difference to the performance, even compared to using the -O2 flag.
-You can do this with
+# Default optimization

-`CFLAGS="-O3 -g" ./configure ...`
+WBFMM gives quite poor performance with the default `-O2` optimization from `autotools`.
+The default compiler flags in the configuration are `-O3 -g`.
+If you want to override this default (for debugging, for example), you can use the `CFLAGS` variable.
+For example, to switch off all optimization and use debugging:

-(remove -g to switch off debugging support)
+`./configure CFLAGS="-O0 -g" ...`

 If you want to use code optimized with AVX extensions (this is experimental but does give a performance improvement in the code where it is in use) pass the compiler flag WBFMM_USE_AVX.
 For example:

-`CFLAGS="-O3 -g -DWBFMM_USE_AVX" ./configure ...`
+`./configure CFLAGS="-O3 -g -DWBFMM_USE_AVX" ...`

 To compile the code: